serhiy-t/errf/README.md

 Error handling requirements for function:
 * Returns error only in case of error that affects result file correctness.
+* Cleans up dst file in case of the error instead of leaving it in inconsistent state.
 * Logs all internal errors that it didn't return.
 * Wraps returned errors with "error compressing file: " prefix.
 * Performs input parameters validation.